Vapoor/Vapoor/README.md

 - Enjoy programming using a lot of differents languages and frameworks, back-end like front-end !
 - Big Japan Lover 🇯🇵
-- Enjoyer of Shorekeeper (Wuthering Waves character)
+- Enjoyer of Kafka (Honkai Star Rail character)

 ## What do/did I Learn(ed) ?